eProsima/Fast-DDS-docs/docs/fastdds/ros2/discovery_server/ros2_discovery_server.rst

 The :ref:`Simple Discovery Protocol <simple_disc_settings>` is the standard protocol defined in the `DDS standard <https://www.omg.org/omg-dds-portal/>`__.
-However, it has certain known disadvantages in some scenarios:
+However, it has certain known disadvantages in some scenarios, mainly:

 * It does not **Scale** efficiently, as the number of exchanged packets highly increases as new nodes are added.
-* It requires **Multicasting** capabilities, that may not work reliably in some scenarios, e.g. WiFi.
+* It requires **Multicasting** capabilities that may not work reliably in some scenarios, e.g. WiFi.

 The **Discovery Server** provides a Client-Server Architecture that allows the nodes to connect with each other using an intermediate server.